 Add saba bananas:

-Add in the carrots, lemongrass, and cover with a lid until it boils:
+Add in the carrots, and lemongrass, and cover with a lid to boil:

 Mix in soy sauce: